When You Reach Me: Setting

 When You Reach Me takes place during the 1978-1979 school year of Miranda, the main character.
-Stead placed Miranda's home in the Upper West Side, New York City, where Stead grew up.
+Stead placed Miranda's home on the Upper West Side where Stead grew up.
 Many parts of the novel explore "the same streets where Stead grew up, and riffs on some of her experiences".
 Stead was inspired to use this setting because she moved into an apartment near her childhood home early in the development of the story.
 There she had experienced her first independence while exploring the streets, only to find a scary man (the "laughing man") near her apartment house.
 Wondering why he was there, Stead later used this encounter as "the anchor as she wrote When You Reach Me".

 Plot

-Sixth grader Miranda lives with her single mother who has a kindhearted boyfriend, Richard.
-When Miranda's mom is invited to appear on the game show $20,000 Pyramid, Miranda and Richard begin preparing her for the show in the hopes that she will win and be able to afford a better life.
-Miranda's best friend Sal, whom she has known since she was a small child, had recently started ignoring Miranda after he had been punched in the stomach by another boy named Marcus.
+Sixth grader Miranda lives with her single mother.
+When Miranda's mom is invited to appear on the game show $20,000 Pyramid, Miranda and her mom's boyfriend, Richard, begin preparing her for the show in the hopes that she will win and be able to afford a better life.
+Miranda's best friend Sal, whom she has known since childhood, has recently begun ignoring Miranda after being punched in the stomach by another boy, Marcus.

 A homeless man lives on the corner of Miranda's street, dubbed the "laughing man" for his tendency to laugh without cause.

-Miranda notices that he always utters the words "book bag pocket shoe."
-She later realizes the phrase refers to the order and place he will send Miranda notes — her library book, a bread bag, her coat pocket, and Richard's shoe.
-The first three notes instruct Miranda to write a letter describing the future events.
+Miranda receives a series of mysterious notes instructing her to write a letter describing future events.
 The notes, whose writer claims to be coming to Miranda's time to save a life, predicts the truth as proof.
-As the plot develops, these proofs come true, and Miranda is intrigued.
+As these proofs come true, Miranda is intrigued.

 Miranda and her new friends Annemarie and Colin hope to get a job at a sandwich shop on the corner.
-The owner, Jimmy, agrees, but instead of paying them with money, he gives them a free soda and sandwich each day.
+The owner, Jimmy, agrees, but gives them a free soda and sandwich every day in lieu of paying them with money.
 Miranda, Annemarie, and Colin discover a Fred Flintstone bank in the back of the sandwich shop containing two dollar bills folded into triangles.
-The bank is stolen that night and Jimmy fires the kids the next day, thinking they were the ones responsible (Miranda later discovers that the laughing man stole it).
-The workers convince Jimmy they didn't steal the bank and he re-hires them, but Annemarie quits when Jimmy says he suspects her best friend, Julia, of stealing the bank because she is African-American.
+When the bank is stolen, Jimmy assumes the kids were responsible and fires them (Miranda later discovers that the laughing man stole it).
+He re-hires them after they convince him of their innocence, but Annemarie quits when Jimmy says he suspects her best friend, Julia, of stealing the bank because Julia is African-American.